MatthewChow03/MatthewChow03/README.md

 ### Hey!

-I'm Matthew, a third-year Computer Engineering student and Computer Science teaching assistant at the **University of British Columbia**.
+I'm Matthew, a third-year Computer Engineering student at the **University of British Columbia**.

-I currently write embedded software at **Tesla** for the Chassis Controls and Drive Inverter systems of the newest vehicles.
-Previously, I wrote firmware tools and continuous integration tests at **Generac** for their leading clean energy products.
+I wrote embedded software at **Tesla** that was released into production with the Cybertruck launch.
+I also developed firmware tooling and test infrastructure at **Generac** for their leading clean energy products.

 Here are some cool things I've worked on in the past:
 - [⚙️ Hardware Emulation Models](https://www.linkedin.com/posts/mdchow_firmware-embeddedsystems-software-activity-7094813845424144384-14UN) - custom peripheral support using the open-source [Renode framework](https://github.com/renode/renode)